mit-rss/wall_follower_tesse/README.md

 The goal is to complete the two tracks described below autonomously without collisions, with an added challenge of maintaining an average speed comparable to the staff solution (see grading rubric).

 A good place to start would be to sit down with your new team and consolidate your wall follower code from last week's lab.
-You should be able to put your working code in `wall_follower_tesse/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `wall_follower_tesse/params_tesse.yaml`, and run the example launch file in `wall_follower_tesse/launch` to get a minimal working wall follower in TESSE.
+You should be able to put your working code into a node like `wall_follower_tesse/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `wall_follower_tesse/params_tesse.yaml`, and add your node to the launch file at `wall_follower_tesse/launch/wall_follower_tesse.launch` to get a minimal working wall follower in TESSE.
 See the Starter Code section below for more details on the file structure.

 ## Submission and Grading